-- written accounts from the victim, witnesses and the aggressor - information from social media sites - any audible evidence like voice recording - or any other evidence which may be presented during the investigation
+- written accounts from the victim, witnesses and the aggressor; - information from social media sites; - any audible evidence like voice recording; or - any other evidence which may be presented during the investigation.

-It is important confidentiality is maintained, therefore, College will not share names of victim, witnesses or aggressors with other individuals unless it involves the police.
+It is important that confidentiality be maintained, therefore, the College will not share names of a victim, witnesses or aggressors with other individuals unless it involves the Police.

 Some cases of bullying may be a matter of safeguarding and will be referred to the College's Designated Safeguarding Lead.
-The referral will supersede the Anti-Bullying Policy and Safeguarding Policy will come into effect.
+The referral will supersede the Anti-Bullying Policy and the Safeguarding Policy will come into effect.